Unlocking the Secrets of Longevity: Supplements That May Increase Lifespan

 Resveratrol

 Resveratrol is a naturally occurring compound found in grapes, berries, and some other plants.
-It has gained attention for its potential health benefits, including its ability to extend lifespan and delay the onset of age-related diseases.
+It has gained attention for its potential health benefits, including its ability to increase lifespan and delay the onset of age-related diseases.

 In animal studies, resveratrol has been shown to increase lifespan and improve healthspan, which refers to the period of life free from age-related disease and disability.
-One study found that resveratrol increased lifespan in mice fed a high-calorie diet by up to 30%.
+One study found that resveratrol can increase lifespan in mice fed a high-calorie diet by up to 30%.
 Another study found that resveratrol improved physical performance and reduced age-related decline in motor function in aged rats.

 The anti-aging effects of resveratrol are thought to be due to its ability to activate certain proteins known as sirtuins, which are involved in cellular metabolism and stress response.
 Resveratrol has been shown to activate SIRT1, a sirtuin protein that is involved in regulating glucose metabolism and promoting cellular repair and survival.